ignabelitzky/ignabelitzky/README.md

 ## About me
 **Hi!
-I'm Ignacio, a computer science student at UNC-FaMAF in Córdoba, Argentina
+I'm Ignacio, a computer science student at UNC-FaMAF in Córdoba, Argentina.
 I'm currently learning or improving:**

 ### Languages